DESI Emission-line Galaxies: Clustering Dependence on Stellar Mass and [OII] Luminosity: Acknowledgments

 The authors are honored to be permitted to conduct scientific research on I'oligam Du'ag (Kitt Peak), a mountain with particular significance to the Tohono O’odham Nation.

-The COSMOS2020 data used here is based on observations collected at the European Southern Observatory under ESO programme ID 179.A-2005 and on data products produced by CALET and the Cambridge Astronomy Survey Unit on behalf of the UltraVISTA consortium.
+The COSMOS2020 data used here are based on observations collected at the European Southern Observatory under ESO program ID 179.A-2005 and on data products produced by CALET and the Cambridge Astronomy Survey Unit on behalf of the UltraVISTA consortium.

 The support and resources from the Center for High Performance Computing at the University of Utah are gratefully acknowledged.